Milos003/Very-complex-card-game/README.md

 ## 👥 Team Work

--- I have done this project with Florian Kerman and Stefan Jovic together
+-- I have done this project with Florian Kerman and Stefan Jovic together, it was done as a Uni project and everything you can see more in details in description folder.

 ## 🛠 How to Run